 The following discussion analyzes the contributions to IBIT for each business line.

 Commodity Sales and Services.
-Enron Wholesale provides reliable commodity delivery and predictable pricing to its customers through forward and other contracts.
-This market-making activity includes the purchase, sale, marketing and delivery of natural gas, electricity, liquids and other commodities, as well as the management of Enron Wholesale’s own portfolio of contracts.
-Enron Wholesale’s market-making activity is facilitated through a network of capabilities including asset ownership.
-Accordingly, certain assets involved in the delivery of these services are included in this business (such as intrastate natural gas pipelines, gas storage facilities and certain power plants).
+Wholesale Services provides reliable commodity delivery and predictable pricing to its customers through forwards and other contracts.
+This market-making activity includes the purchase, sale, marketing and delivery of natural gas, electricity, liquids and other commodities, as well as the management of Wholesale Services’ own portfolio of contracts.
+Wholesale Services’ market-making activity is facilitated through a network of capabilities including asset ownership.
+Accordingly, certain assets involved in the delivery of these services are included in this business (such as intrastate natural gas pipelines, gas storage facilities and certain electric generation assets).

-Enron Wholesale markets, transports and provides energy commodities as reflected in the following table (including intercompany amounts):
+Wholesale Services markets, transports and provides energy commodities as reflected in the following table (including intercompany amounts):

 2000 1999 1998